vishakhas02/sql_data_warehouse_project/README.md

 The data architecture for this project follows the **Medallion Architecture** with Bronze, Silver, and Gold layers:

-> 📌 *Insert your data architecture image here if available.*

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV files into a SQL Server database.
 2. **Silver Layer**: Includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.